EDUCBA

 Conclusion

-We hope from this article you have understood the MariaDB auto_increment function.
-From the above article, we have learned the basic syntax of MariaDB auto_increment function and we also see different examples of auto_increment function.
-From this article, we learned how and when we use MariaDB auto_increment function.
+We hope from this article, you have understood the MariaDB auto_increment function.
+From the above article, we have learned the basic syntax of the MariaDB auto_increment function and different examples of the auto_increment function.
+This article taught us how and when to use MariaDB auto_increment function.

 Recommended Articles